Promoting Tech Innovation in Karnataka

 The city of Bengaluru has long been acknowledged as one of the world’s leading start-up hubs.
 As of 2018, Bengaluru was home to the third highest number of tech start-ups among all cities in the world.
 The start-up sector in India has created more than 4 lakh jobs in India overall and added 60,000 in 2019 alone.

-The examples of on-demand public transportation and drones illustrate this.
-Start-ups which sought to bring the on-demand aggregator model to public transport to ease traffic congestion in Bengaluru found that they were in breach of state laws which were used to regulate public transport vehicles.
-Similarly, companies which sought to use drones to deliver goods in a safe and efficient way found themselves falling afoul of state and central regulation until certain relaxations were created.
+For example, start-ups which sought to bring the on-demand aggregator model to public transport to ease traffic congestion in Bengaluru found that they were in breach of state laws, which were used to regulate public transport vehicles.
+Thus, legislation made to address the needs of a different technological paradigm was hindering the further development and use of technology.

-Supporting the drafting of the Karnataka Innovation Authority Bill
+Importance of the Karnataka Innovation Authority Bill

 ‘We’re looking at providing regulatory exemption for a year, which can be extended by one more year.
 So, innovators will get up to two years to test their products or technologies in a controlled environment.
 The innovation under the sandbox will be confined to a geographic area.
 Once it becomes successful, we will have to bring a new law to do away with the regulatory barrier that existed.’Deputy Chief Minister, Karnataka, CN Ashwath Narayan